 Once approved, the treatment course will begin, often at set-up or shortly after.
 Specially trained, board-certified radiation therapists use the marks on your skin to locate the treatment area.
 A therapist positions you on the table and leaves the room to deliver radiation therapy from a control room.
 The therapist has the ability to see you on a screen and talk to you by intercom to ease anxiety.
 Most treatment sessions are 10 to 20 minutes long.

 Treatment is completely painless, similar to getting an x-ray.
 You will hear a noise from the machine, but nothing will touch you and you will feel nothing.
 After a few weeks, some patients may experience localized side effects.
 All likely side effects will be discussed with you during consultation and treatment planning.

 How long is a course of IMRT treatment?

 Radiation is usually given five days a week for two to eight weeks, depending on various factors.
 When radiation is used for palliative care, it may be given in a shorter course.
 Each radiation therapy session lasts about 10 to 20 minutes.
 The total dose of radiation and the number of treatments is determined by the size and location of the cancer, the type of tumor, your overall health and other factors.

 How long have the Radiation Oncologists

 been using IMRT?

-What types of professionals provide radiation therapy at The Rosenfeld Cancer Center?
+What types of professionals provide radiation therapy?

 Under the direct supervision of your radiation oncologist, your team in the Radiation Oncology Department is comprised of radiation physicists, dosimetrists, oncology-certified nurses and nurse practitioners, and board-certified radiation therapists.
 They work together to deliver the optimal course of treatment to you.
 During the course of radiation, you will be seen on a weekly basis by your physician.
 A physician is available 24 hours a day, seven days a week, for your needs.